michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 Parmenter, D. (2012). *Winning CFOs: Implementing and Applying Better Practices*.
 John Wiley & Sons.

 Parmenter, D. (2015). *Key Performance Indicators: Developing, Implementing, and Using Winning KPIs (3rd ed.)*.
 John Wiley & Sons.

-*What metrics has your organization traditionally treated as KPIs that might actually be Result Indicators according to Parmenter's framework?
-Share your thoughts in the comments below.*